NAMTeam/namteam.github.io/content/docs/reference/nam-version-history.md

   - **General Improvements**
     - Some enhancements, courtesy of **memo**, have been made to facilitate FLEXFly-over-FLEXFly functionality.
     - Some enhancements, courtesy of **Flann**, to elevated RHW network models have been added.
+	- Various adjacencies involving RHW x RHW crossings next to the base orth-diag curve on the smaller networks (RHW-6S and smaller) have been addressed.
 * **Bridges**:
   - A multitude of new bridges have been added, courtesy of **IDS2** and **Kitsune**:
     - New viaduct bridges for L0 RHW-8S, L0 RHW-10S and L0-L2 RHW-12S.